Shobhnik13/analytics-engine/README.md

 Expose it in the controller → new analytics API ready.

-# B) Switching Between ClickHouse & PostgreSQL
+# C) Switching Between ClickHouse & PostgreSQL
 **In .env file:**
 DATABASE_TYPE=clickhouse
 OR